DaniCarmo/South-West-Yoga-P1/README.md

 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement flexbox gallery grid on the Gallery page was taken from: https://www.youtube.com/@Divinector
 - Instructions on how to create timetable on the Classes page was taken from: https://www.youtube.com/@GreatStackDev
-- The icons in the footer were taken from Font Awesome
+- Utilised W3 Schools and StackOverflow websites for troubleshooting throughout the project

 ## Media

 - The photos used throughout the website were downloaded from Pexels.com
+- The social media icons in the header were taken from Font Awesome